Scaling Optimized Hermite Approximation Methods: Introduction

-The remaining part of this paper is organized as follows.
-Our key results are in \cref{sec:main}, more general results in a systematic presentation are in \cref{sec:general}, experimental results and discussions are in \cref{sec:experiments}, and the conclusions follow in \cref{sec:conclusions}.
+The remainder of this paper is organized as follows.
+Our key results are presented in \cref{sec:main}, more general results in a systematic presentation are in \cref{sec:general}, experimental results and discussions are in \cref{sec:experiments}, and the conclusions follow in \cref{sec:conclusions}.